| | | | | |

 The Ultimate Travel Guide For Visiting Carmel by the Sea to Big Sur

 The coastline from Carmel to Big Sur makes up one of North America’s most stunning stretches of coastline.
-After spending a year in wanderlust over this area, I just returned from spending five fantastic days on a California road trip visiting Carmel by the Sea, Monterey, and Big Sur.
+After spending a year in wanderlust over this area, my sister and I just returned from spending five fantastic days on a California road trip visiting Carmel by the Sea, Monterey, and Big Sur.
 I still cannot stop thinking about how beautiful it is.

 Along the way, I’ll recommend great places to stay and eat and points of interest not to miss.